KIMBERLY PECK, M.A., BCba

 Contact Kimberly: Kimberly.firstname.lastname@example.org

 Kayla Jenssen, m.a., BCBA

+Kayla has held a myriad of teaching positions throughout her time at WMU.
+In addition to serving as the Graduate Teaching Assistant for PSY 2517: ABA in Autism and Developmental Disabilities for two semesters, Kayla also transitioned into the role of instructor for the same course for the 2017-2018 academic year.
+In addition, Kayla was also an instructor for PSY 1400: Introduction to Behavior Analysis for the 2018-2019 academic year.
+Outside of WMU, Kayla was hired as an adjunct instructor at Kalamazoo Valley Community College (KVCC) for the PSY 150: Introductory Psychology course during the fall 2018.
 In addition to these professional roles, Kayla has been widely active on both a local and statewide level.
-For four years, Kayla has served on the planning committee for the Michigan Autism Conference as the volunteer coordinator, on-site hospitality manager, and a member of the executive committee.
+For five years, Kayla has served on the planning committee for the Michigan Autism Conference as the volunteer coordinator, on-site hospitality manager, and a member of the executive committee.
 Kayla has also served as a WMU representative for the ABAI Student Committee.
-Kayla is also involved in a variety of activities both in the community and on-campus as the President of the Student Autism Alliance of Michigan (SAAM) and the Graduate Instructor for PSY 2517: ABA in Autism and Developmental Disabilities.
+At present, Kayla is also involved in a variety of activities both in the community and on-campus as the President of the Student Autism Alliance of Michigan (SAAM).

 Contact Kayla: email@example.com